 This year, an All Festival Pass is $12 to stream the collection of films.
-You may pre-order purchase the pass below.
+You may pre-order or purchase the pass below.
 All VOD revenues will go directly into a cash prize pot where all the competitive festival prize winning filmmakers will share.
 Help us to grow the festival with your support!

 Opening Double Feature: Barely Recognizable + American Justice On Trial